GEMakers/gea-plugin-laundry/README.md

 This node.js package provides functionality for communicating with a clothes washer or dryer via the [General Electric Appliance Software Development Kit](https://github.com/GEMakers/gea-sdk).
 In order to use this software, you must first connect your appliance to your computer using the [Green Bean](https://github.com/GEMakers/green-bean).

+&#x26a0; WARNING: To prevent a risk of personal injury or property damage use this device and the API to modify the functionality of your GE Appliance only as directed in the [Guide to Safe and Reliable Operation](#guide-to-safe-and-reliable-operation).
+While an appliance operates in Consumer Mode, the control software applies algorithms that help protect consumers from a risk of personal injury or property damage.
+However, in Native Mode, these algorithms are not active.
+Therefore you must follow all guidelines for Safe/Reliable Operation detailed below to prevent a risk of personal injury or property damage that can arise during Native Mode Operation.

+## Guide to Safe and Reliable Operation
+The interface between the green bean and the range can take place while the range is in either a consumer or a native mode.

+**Consumer mode** allows developers to access the high-level algorithms of an appliance, such as sensor dry and timed dry.
+In consumer mode a user is unable change the low level functions that govern how the cook cycle runs.

+**Native mode** allows a developer to create the low-level algorithms of an appliance, such as direct control of motors, fans, actuators, heaters, and other controlled devices.
+While in native mode, high-level algorithms, such as sensor dry and timed dry, are not operational.
+Native mode allows a developer to, for example, create a new drying algorithm by controlling the loads in a desired manner.
+While operating in native mode, the developer must adhere to the following rules:

+1. Operation of Heaters and Drum Motor is prohibited with the door open.
+Hardware interlock exists that prevents operation unless door is closed but relays should not be driven prior to door being closed to prevent the door contact from switching the current.
+1. Heaters should only be operated when drum is moving in a clockwise direction.
+1. A hardware interlock (centrifugal switch) exists that blocks the heater operation unless the drum motor is running.
+Drum motor should be running (in a clockwise direction) for a period of time to allow the centrifugal switch to close prior to turning on heaters.
+Likewise, heaters should be turned off prior to stopping the drum motor and opening the centrifugal switch.
+This prevents the centrifugal switch from switching current and increases overall reliability.
+1. At the end of a cycle continue to rotate without heater operation for a period of time to reduce temperatures of clothing.
+1. Do not operate the unit without appropriate oversight.
+1. Valve operations should be time limited to prevent water damage.
+1. To prevent dryer damage, drum motor relay must be off for 6 seconds before changing directions and reenergizing the relay in order to allow drum to come to a complete stop prior to changing direction.
+1. Excessive relay cycling can shorten the life of the relays.
+1. To maintain native mode operation, the native mode command must be sent at least once every 5 minutes (2.5 minute periodic rate is recommended).

 ## Overview

 1. [Using the Software](#using-the-software)